danielstieger/javaxbus/README.md

 # javaxbus
-Simple Java Vertx Eventbus TCP-Client (without any dependencies)
+Simple Java Vert.x Eventbus TCP-Client (without any dependencies)

-A [Vert.x EventBus](http://vertx.io/docs/vertx-core/java/#event_bus) client for java environments, using TCP Socket IO and a spare thread to communicate with the [vert.x event-bus-tcp-bridge](https://github.com/vert-x3/vertx-tcp-eventbus-bridge).
+A [Vert.x EventBus](http://vertx.io/docs/vertx-core/java/#event_bus) client for java environments, using traditional Socket-IO or NIO.
+IO and a spare thread to communicate with the [vert.x event-bus-tcp-bridge](https://github.com/vert-x3/vertx-tcp-eventbus-bridge).

 * a daemon thread is used to receive data from the vert.x tcp-event-bus-bridge which in turn calls registered consumer handlers